Responding to an F1 Student Visa DUI, Criminal Arrest or Deportation

-Whether you must do this depends on the decision of the program's Responsible Officer, who is required to notify DOS "promptly by telephone (confirmed promptly in writing) or facsimile of any serious problem or controversy which could be expected to bring the Department of State or the sponsor's exchange visitor program into notoriety or disrepute."
+Whether you must do this depends on the decision of the program's Responsible Officer, who is required to notify Department of State "promptly by telephone (confirmed promptly in writing) or facsimile of any serious problem or controversy which could be expected to bring the Department of State or the sponsor's exchange visitor program into notoriety or disrepute."

 12) If the situation that led to the student's arrest is of interest to the media, your campus public information office may be involved.
 Follow your school's policy with respect to conversations and/or interviews with the press and other media representatives.

 But the situation of a scholar can differ markedly from that of a student because the scholar is most often not subject to the campus disciplinary process and may not be eligible for certain benefits afforded students such as access to resources provided through student affairs at the university.

 If the scholar is an employee, the human resources unit and/or general counsel should be the primary institutional representatives working with the scholar.
 The international office can provide consultation and assistance as appropriate.
 In such cases, it is most important to serve as a source of information and not as an advocate, in order to preserve the integrity of the institution's employee discipline processes.

-The intersection between immigration and criminal law is one of the most complex and technical areas of law.
-Chudnovsky Law is recognized as a leader in criminal immigration law and addressing the immigration consequences of crimes.
-The firm provides critical legal services to consulates, immigrants, corporations, students, scholars and clients from all countries.
+The intersection between immigration and criminal law is one of the most complex and technical areas of US law.
+Chudnovsky Law is recognized as a leader in international student criminal defense for clients from all countries and addressing the immigration consequences of criminal charges.
+Chudnovsky Law services immigration clients nationwide and criminal cases in California.